FormantIO/ros2-adapter/README.md

 ### Basic configuration

-Add a file `config.json` that contains each ROS topic name to ingest as telemetry under the "streams" key. e.g.
+Add a file `config.json` in the root directory that contains each ROS topic name to ingest as telemetry under the "streams" key. e.g.

 ```
 {